 Pets are a common occurrence in today’s homes, with research showing that almost 40% of America’s households own a dog, and just over 25% keep a cat.

-Our furry friends are great companions who see us through hard times and offer unconditional love and support, but they can also be a menace for your home décor.
+Our furry friends are great companions who see us through hard times and offer unconditional love and support, but they can also be a menace to your home décor.

 Everyone at Palmetto Carpet & Flooring Covers understands that you love your pets, but also that you want your home to look and feel great.
-To help pet owners who aren’t sure how to stop their beloved pets from ruining their floors, here are some tips from our flooring experts.
+Here are some tips from our flooring experts to help pet owners who aren’t sure how to stop their beloved pets from ruining their floors.

 Keep Caged Animals Off The Floor